microsoft/playwright/docs/src/test-api/class-testconfig.md

   - `body` <[void]|[Buffer]> Optional attachment body used instead of a file.

 :::note
 This does not include test-level attachments.
-See [`method: TestInfo.attach`] for working with test-level attachments.
+See [`method: TestInfo.attach`] and [`property: TestInfo.attachments`] for working with test-level attachments.
 :::

-The list of files or buffers attached at the top-level.
-Some reporters show test attachments.
+The list of files or buffers attached for the overall Playwright Test run.
+Some reporters show attachments.